 As one of the many gateways to wine in southern France, Bordeaux and the surrounding region are an ever-popular holiday destination for wine lovers around the world.
 Located in southwest France, the city is known worldwide for its wine, which is produced in the luscious countryside by thousands of vineyards.

 Named a ‘City of Art and History’, Bordeaux features stunning Gothic and Baroque architecture, some of which dates back to the eighteenth century.
 The historic part of Bordeaux is classified as UNESCO World Heritage Site, so take the time to wander through the meandering streets; it’s a real treat for any passing traveller.
 Take in the grandeur of the Church of Notre-Dame before visiting the largest square in all of France, the Place des Quinconces.
 Grab some lunch and relax in Le Jardin Public, the city’s central park, and be sure to catch a glimpse of the Pont Jacques Chaban-Delmas, the longest vertical-lift bridge in Europe.

 Don't Forget Before you Fly

-France is a part of the European Union (EU), so if you’re travelling as a British national, there is no need to obtain a visa.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 However, if you’re a non-EU national residing in the UK, you may need a visa depending on your country of origin.
 Bordeaux, France uses the euro (€) as its principal currency.
 This can be exchanged either in the UK or when you arrive, although it is likely you’ll get the best rates before you depart.